compromise-evident/Authorship/README.md

     unless we can verify your
     number modification.)
 *   **Exposure is allowed**
-    (typically authentication--rolling-code or not--
+    (typically authentication--rolling-code or not--relies
-    relies on shared secrets; employers allow you to open doors only if that door accepts your private string of characters--matching what the
+    on shared secrets; employers allow you to open doors only if that door accepts your private string of characters--matching what the
     door expects to see; The door is aware of a secret